 As from January 1, 2009, employees hired by BST are integrated in the Social Security and are covered by a supplementary defined contribution pension plan with acquired rights under Article 137 - C of the ACT.
 That plan is supported by contributions of the employees (1.5%) and of BST (1.5%) taking in consideration the amount of the effective monthly salary.
 For this purpose, each employee can choose a Pension Fund to which BST transfers its contribution.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2015 (Translation of notes originally issued in Portuguese - Note 53) (Amounts expressed in thousands of Euros - tEuros, unless otherwise expressly indicated)
+(Amounts expressed in thousands of Euros - tEuros, unless otherwise expressly indicated)

 Changes occurred in actuarial gains and losses in 2015 and in 2014 were as follows: